-Amnio and CVS, in contrast, are diagnostic tests.
+Amnio and chorionic villus sampling, in contrast, are diagnostic tests.
 They give a clear yes or no answer about whether your baby has a tested-for genetic disorder.
 There are no false positives, no needless anxiety.
-And these tests don’t give false negatives (missed diagnoses), such as Tara experienced.
-If your baby’s test does not find a specific genetic disorder, she does not have that disorder.
+And these tests don’t give false negatives (missed diagnoses).
+If your baby’s diagnostic test does not find a specific genetic disorder, she does not have that disorder.

 Chorionic Villus Sampling and Amniocentesis Cover More Genetic Disorders than Screens

-But amnio and CVS offer another, less well known but equally profound benefit: They detect a much wider range of genetic disorders than any of the screens.
+A less well known but equally profound benefit of CVS and amnio: they detect a much wider range of genetic disorders than any of the screens.

 Multiple things can go wrong when sperm meets egg.
 One is that the developing embryo lacks the normal number of chromosomes, leading to disorders like Down Syndrome (caused by an extra chromosome 21) or Turner’s Syndrome (caused by a missing sex chromosome).
 Another is that a tiny piece of a single chromosome is copied, deleted, or moved from one place to another.
 And sometimes problematic changes to a just single base pair of DNA, known as point mutations, can occur.